Background pattern

 The symptoms that may occur if you have received too much bleomicina are: low blood pressure, fever, increased heart rate, and shock.
 If you suspect an overdose, inform your doctor immediately.

-If you discontinue use of Bleomicina Viatris suddenly and without consulting a doctor, the original symptoms may reappear.
+If you suddenly stop using Bleomicina Viatris without the advice of a doctor, the symptoms that existed before the start of treatment may reappear.

-The frequency of side effects can be classified in the following way:
+The frequency of side effects may be classified as follows:

 The following side effects may occur, among others: